 Go to Settings on your iPhone > Messages > Turn on MMS Messaging or Group Messaging to start receiving messages.
 Also, check your Hide Alerts options to receive notifications about new messages.

-As weird as it may seem, but many people witness their iPhone not receiving texts due to incorrectly entered phone number or email address for a contact.
+As weird as it may seem, but many people witness their iPhone not receiving texts due to an incorrectly entered phone number or email address for contact.
 Check any contact details and contact details you have submitted to others to see if they are correct.

 Also, the iMessage service needs activation to get SMS and other messages.
 You may see a Waiting for Activation message if iMessage or FaceTime is not properly activated.

 First of all, you will need to send an SMS message to activate your phone number with iMessage and FaceTime.
 You also need your time zone to be selected correctly.
 Do this by going to Settings > General > Date & Time.